 This blog has been taken from the talk ‘Dare to Hope’ by Graham Foxwell of Cedar Tree Mental Health and Wellbeing.
 It is used in the Cedar Tree Mental Health Awareness course.

-I hope you are all well and keeping safe, we are in strange times right now, aren’t we?
-And more so than ever… we need to look after our Mental health those around us – family, friends, neighbours, work colleagues and those we are caring for.
-Today I'm going to share some thoughts about Mental Health.
-But more importantly about HOPE.
+I hope you are all well and keeping safe.
+I'm going to share some thoughts about mental health.
+But more importantly about hope.
 To give hope to those who are experiencing poor mental health themselves, or to those who are supporting someone, possibly a loved one with poor mental health.

 H = Help & Support

 This can come from many places, and can be either professional or personal.
 We can seek help and support from:

 • Spiritually.
 Many people, including me, find great support and comfort from having a strong faith.
 If this is something you are not accustomed too, or have been put off in the past, I urge you to explore the idea.